 You can influence what’s talked about in your one on ones, what you get out of each meeting, and whether action is taken on what you cover.
 You may wish your manager would take charge, but that’s no excuse to keep having wasted meetings.

-Here are some more questions you can use to take charge of your one on one meetings with your manager:
+Here are some more questions you can use to help lead your one on one meetings with your manager to better results and outcomes:

 - 2) To get Status Updates out of your 1 on 1s: How can I best give you updates at another time?
 How about an email, a chat message, or a few minutes in [team meeting X]?